 If copies of any reports are not in the hands of members by this time, the report shall not be presented except with the consent of the Speaker or 2/3 of the members present and voting.

-Reports, which come from other groups or individuals, will be delivered to the Director of Internal Affairs an acceptable length of time as deemed by the Director of Internal Affairs prior to consideration by EngSoc Council.
+Reports, which come from other groups or individuals, will be delivered to the Director of Governance an acceptable length of time as deemed by the Director of Governance prior to consideration by EngSoc Council.

 Other Agenda Elements